ramyabala221190/api-gateway-microservices/README.md

 to the Azure VM.

 We have deployed all the 3 microservices and the ELK to the same VM to keep it simple.
+So we have 2 VM's for 2 environments: dev and prod.
+Each VM has all the microservices and elk deployed.
 No docker swarm in use in this scenario.

 =>Build only the services that have Dockerfiles